aral/ar.al-site/content/2018/06/28/are-you-logging-ips-without-even-knowing/index.md

 date: 2018-06-28T18:04:39+01:00
 ---

-{{< figure src="no-logs.jpg" alt="A screenshot of a terminal session to my server for this blog in the /var/log/nginx folder showing an ls command with no output." caption="Log off." >}}
+{{< figure src="no-logs.jpg" alt="A screenshot of a terminal session to my server for this blog in the /var/log/nginx folder showing an ls command with no output." caption="Log off." class="window-with-shadow" >}}

 My blog is served both over the centralised web via HTTPS by [nginx](https://nginx.org) and over the peer web via [DAT](https://datproject.org).